kenogit78/kenogit78/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...Web3.
+- 🌱 I’m currently learning ...GoLang.
-- 👯 I’m looking to collaborate on ...any projects.
 - 💬 Ask me about ...anything.
 - 📫 How to reach me: ...[My portfolio](https://paulkeno.com/)